UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/COVID datasets/COVID_datasets.md

 <br>
 >* Three datasets have alternative names. **IELISA** is also known as **Covid-19 UK Non-hospital Antibody Testing Results**, **NPEX** as **Covid-19 UK Non-hospital Antigen Testing Results** and **CHESS** as **Severe Acute Respiratory Infection (SARI-Watch) surveillance system**.
 We receive the data from NHS England as the IELISA, NPEX and CHESS datasets and these are the names researchers will see in the UK LLC TRE.
 Therefore, we refer to them by these names in our documentation.
 <br>
 >* Researchers are permitted access to the COVID-19 datasets under a **specific term** set by NHS England: Research must be related to **COVID-19**.
-For examples of research purposes acceptable to NHS England see the [**COVID-19 Public Health Directions 2020**.](https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/directions-and-data-provision-notices/secretary-of-state-directions/covid-19-public-health-directions-2020#:~:text=identifying%20and%20understanding)
+For examples of research purposes acceptable to NHS England see the <strong><a href="https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/directions-and-data-provision-notices/secretary-of-state-directions/covid-19-public-health-directions-2020#:~:text=identifying%20and%20understanding" target="_blank" rel="noopener noreferrer">COVID-19 Public Health Directions 2020</a></strong>
 <br>
 >* The datasets span **2020 onwards**, although a number are now retired.
 <br>
 >* Primarily, **SNOMED codes** are used in the **COVID-19 datasets**.
 See the [**Coded variables guide**](../Coding/coding_intro.md) for further details.
-NHS England introduced new dm+d and SNOMED codes during the COVID-19 pandemic, which were mapped to the World Health Organization's [**Emergency use ICD codes for COVID-19 disease outbreak**.](https://www.who.int/standards/classifications/classification-of-diseases/emergency-use-icd-codes-for-covid-19-disease-outbreak)
+NHS England introduced new dm+d and SNOMED codes during the COVID-19 pandemic, which were mapped to the World Health Organization's <strong><a href="https://www.who.int/standards/classifications/classification-of-diseases/emergency-use-icd-codes-for-covid-19-disease-outbreak" target="_blank" rel="noopener noreferrer">Emergency use ICD codes for COVID-19 disease outbreak</a></strong>
 <br>

 ## Overview of COVID-19 datasets